ipozdeev/it-skills-for-research/collaboration-tools.md

 ## exercises
+1. Create a slack group and invite your collaborators;
+2. Install an app to create polls and the Zoom app;
+3. Create an invitation to join a Zoom meeting;
+2. In `digital-tools-for-finance`, channel `#questions`, search for messages containing 'merge' written before August 26, 2020;

-1. Go to [miro.com](https://miro.com/) and log in / sign up.
+1. Go to [miro.com](https://miro.com/) and log in / sign up;

-2. Create a new whiteboard
+2. Create a new whiteboard;

-3. Invite another person to collaborate (miro can access slack)
+3. Invite another person to collaborate (miro can access slack).